This Post includes

 in 1869

-According to the article above the Young Family apparently purchased the land by the mid 1850's decades before the extention of Lincoln Park northward and the construction of Sheridan Road
+According to the article below the Young Family apparently purchased the land by the 1850's decades before the extention of Lincoln Park northward and the construction of Sheridan Road as well as Lake Shore Drive.
+Miss Ellen Young sold the property in 1916 to Mrs Alice Barrett who sold it to McLennan Construction for the sole purpose for the construction of the Hotel Belmont.

 A Planned Development